Past Lives, Present Lives and Future Lives, Part One

 So I sat down in front of this kind looking woman who smiled and asked for something that belonged to me that she could hold.
 So I gave her my keys and introduced to a world I didn’t even know existed.

 She immediately looked at me and said you have many past lives.
 I remember thinking this life has been hard enough I don’t want to even think about past lives or future lives.
-She smiled and said “You came here because you wanted too, not because you had too.”
+She smiled and said “You came here because you wanted too, not because you had to.”

 I was stunned because I didn’t say what I was thinking.
 Then she talked about other things that no one knew and the icing on the cake was when she told me that Ethel Prowinski, my other grandmother was around me in the difficult times ahead.
 I knew I hadn’t ever told anybody Nana (my grandmother through marriage) name.